pcolsen/Nash-Compact-Numerical-Methods/BASIC/BASIC.md

 Possible BASIC processors to use in Linux:

-bwbasic  (Bywater BASIC)
-yabasic
-gambas
-brandy
-gambas (but may not be dialect compatible) xbasic smallbasic wxBasic -- too old (2002)
+bwbasic  (Bywater BASIC)  -- seems to work, but not easy to work with! yabasic -- even worse brandy -- limited terminal screen gambas (but may not be dialect compatible) xbasic -- ?? smallbasic -- too old wxBasic -- too old (2002)
 Chipmunk Basic (website dead 2021-1-13
 FreeBasic -- wrong dialect
+https://github.com/paladin-t/my_basic -- but where is the code?